joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/22/world/europe/uk-brexit-regret.html?searchResultPosition=6

 **Genesis, the Troubled Crypto Lender, Hires a Restructuring Adviser**\
-`The firm has been under pressure from its creditors since the crypto exchange F.T.X. began to unravel this month.`\
+`The firm has been under pressure from its creditors since the crypto exchange FTX began to unravel this month.`\
 https://nytimes.com/2022/11/22/business/dealbook/genesis-crypto-restructuring-adviser.html?searchResultPosition=7

 **Inside Sam Bankman-Fried’s Quest to Win Friends and Influence People**\